-- CO1 The students would be able to learn methods of time series decomposition and its smoothing for better forecasting and planning. - CO2 The students would be able to learn various simple and multiple regression models for forecasting. - CO3 The students would learn the BOX-Jenkins and ARIMA for forecasting. - CO4 The students would be able to learn the basics of planning for engineering applications. - CO5 The students would be able to learn various methods of planning and their applications. - CO6 The students would be able to learn methods of time series decomposition and its smoothing for better forecasting and planning.
+11 the end of the course, the students will be able to.
+CO1 The students would be able to understand the basics of forecasting and planning for engineering.
+CO2 The students would be able to learn methods of time series decomposition and its smoothing for better forecasting and planning.
+CO3 The students would be able to learn various simple and multiple regression models for forecasting.
+CO4 The students would learn the BOX-Jenkins and ARIMA for forecasting CO5 The students would be able to learn the basics of planning for engineering applications.
+CO6 The students would be able to learn various methods of planning and their applications.